Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 So when Mongabay launched initially as rainforest, and then, a couple years later, then there was this whole section about tropical freshwater fish.
 So again, like very random topics, but that was the origin of Mongabay.

-[11:04] Jennifer: That's right.
 In the summer of 2003, so that's about four years after you launched Mongabay, Google introduced AdSense, which is a program through which online publishers could serve advertisement based on content and audience.

 And by this time you had already garnered, I think, 100,000 visitors per month.
-So you quickly adopted this pay per click model, business model.
+So you quickly adopted this pay-per-click model, business model.
 And Mongabay was finally generating revenue.

 [12:53] Rhett: I did not have a clear vision of it at the time.
 So there were some gaps in the space that I was working in that I felt like, well, Mongabay could contribute here.